BruceEckel/functional_error_handling/Functional Error Handling.md

 """
 ```
 # The Functional Solution
-Instead of creating a complex implementation to report and handle errors, the functional approach simply packages the (potential) error together with the result, and returns the package from the function.
+Instead of creating a complex implementation to report and handle errors, the functional approach simply packages the (potential) error together with the result, and returns that package from the function.
 This package is a new type, with operations that prevent the programmer from simply plucking the result from the package without dealing with error conditions (a failing of the Go language approach).

-As a first attempt, we can use *type unions* to create an un-named version of the return package:
+As a first attempt, we can use *type unions* to create a nameless return package:
 ```python
 #: comprehension2.py
 # Type union aka Sum Type